Chitranjali3/LAST_MILE_DISSERTATION/README.md

 ### Visual surfacing

 - The `--present` slideshow's slide 6 ("Navigation · OSRM/A\* · VRPTW") prints `OSRM road geometry: connected (X/Y)` or `OSRM road geometry: not connected (reason)`.
 Slide 8's subtitle echoes the same.
-- The click-based `--visual-input` app shows a single-line OSRM status (`OSRM: connected (X/Y enriched)` / `OSRM: partial enrichment X/Y` / `OSRM: not connected (reason)`) both in its right-side info panel and as the figure subtitle of `output_osrm_visual_process.png`.
+- The click-based `--visual-input` app shows OSRM status in its panel and on the figure subtitle.
+PNG path: `output/images/osrm_visual_process_<stamp>.png`.
 Route polylines fall back to the straight-line `driver → ordered drops` chain whenever OSRM geometry is missing or a degenerate near-zero-length artifact.

 ### Tests covering the optional behavior